 If you smoke, it is never too late to quit.
 Do not let your child smoke.
 Smoke can harm your child's heart and make coarctation worse.
 Ask your PHP for information if you or your child need help quitting.

 Stress may cause heart problems to worsen.
 Help your child learn new ways to relax, such as deep breathing, relaxing, or meditation.
 Help your child talk about his thoughts and feelings.

 - Your child has a fever.

-- Your child has chills, a cough, or sounds congested.
-These are signs that your child may have an infection.
+- Your child has chills, a cough, or feels weak and achy.

-- Your child's coarctation symptoms return or get worse.
+- Your child's symptoms return or get worse.

 - Your child is too dizzy to stand.

-- Your child has severe pain in the chest or belly.
+- Your child has severe pain in his chest or abdomen.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.